 Patients with tumors that are highly infiltrated by lymphocytes might benefit from adoptive cell transfer techniques.
 Tumor infiltrating lymphocytes (TIL) are known to be able to destroy the tumor if they are promptly activated and are in enough numbers.

 Adoptive cell transfer helps with the second problem by isolating and expanding TILs and then reinfusing the expanded autologous lymphocytes back to the blood.
 Immunotherapy by anti-PD-1 and anti-CTLA-4 is responsible for promptly reactivating TILs.

 Patients with specific forms of immune cancers, such as B-cell malignancies, including multiple myeloma, are possible candidates for engineered T-cell therapy.
 Engineered T-cells can express tumor specific antigen receptors or CAR receptors.
 They have been used in melanoma, with little success.

 Cancer cells are known to share certain antigens which can be used to induce immunity against them.
-Wilms-tumor-1 antigen is shared by acute myelogenous leukemia and breast cancer.
-Vaccination with wilms-tumor-1 antigen might lead to tumor regression.
+The Wilms-tumor-1 antigen is shared by acute myelogenous leukemia and breast cancer.
+Vaccination with Wilms-tumor-1 antigen might lead to tumor regression.